sampsoncco/SOkerekePortfolio/README.md

 ### Technical Skills:
 Tableau|Microsoft PowerBI|SQL|Snowflake|Python|Excel|Microsoft Azure|Adobe Analytics|Google Analytics

-### Work Experience
-**Marketing Analyst @ Truth Initiative (_June 2022 - Present_)**
-- Creating dashboards by leveraging techniques such as parameters, sets, groups, and calculations for granular and drill-down perspective of the reports.
-- Work with stakeholders to identify and prioritize analytics needs.
-- Generate weekly performance tracking reports for advertisement campaigns using Tableau, Excel, and PowerPoint, contributing to a 15% improvement in campaign optimization.
-- Authored and continually updated SQL queries to seamlessly incorporate and organize diverse datasets into Tableau
-- Writing queries to fetch data from different tables using JOINs, sub-queries, and correlated sub-queries. • Assure the quality of data within Tableau, ensuring accuracy, consistency, and reliability of visualizations and reports, thus facilitating confident decision-making.

-**Business Intelligence Intern @ Skybarrel Academy (_September 2020 - May 2022_)**
-- Developed visual reports, dashboards, and KPI scoreboards using Power BI desktop
-- Proficient in making DAX queries in Power BI desktop
-- Created new database objects like Tables, Procedures, Functions, Indexes and Views

 ## Projects
 ### Loan Information Dashboard - Tableau Project
 [Tableau Project Publication](https://public.tableau.com/app/profile/sampson.okereke/viz/LoanInformationDashboard/ExecutiveDashboard#1)